SzymonKieszek/ONL_FEA_Warsztat/README.md

-# ONL_FEA_Warsztat
+# Main purpose
-Second main project of website.
+Second main project of website that I've had chance to work with, just basic project of a Bestbuy site .
+## What is that?